-This Dutch Apple Pie has a sugary, buttery, crumb topping that is so delicious.
-This recipe is easy to make and you can use a store-bought pie crust or a homemade one!
-Either way, this is a simple one-crust pie to make.
+Dutch Apple Pie has a sugary, buttery, crumb topping that is so delicious.
+This apple pie recipe is easy to make and you can use a store-bought pie crust or a homemade one!
+Either way, this is a simple one-crust apple pie.

 Can I confess something?
 I don't really like typical apple pie.
 I don't know why.
-However, this Dutch Apple Pie with a crumb topping instead of another crust?
-I'd eat that everyday.
+However, this Dutch Apple Pie recipe is one of my favorites.
+I'd eat this every day.

-If you're wondering what makes it different than other types of apple pie, it's that crumb topping.
+If you're wondering what makes the dutch apple pie different than other types of apple pie, it's that crumb topping.
 That's also what makes it so easy to make!
-Instead of trying to put another crust on top and make it fancy, all you have to do is sprinkle the crumb topping on the apples, and it makes for a buttery, sugary, delicious pie.
+Instead of trying to put another crust on top and make it fancy, all you have to do is sprinkle the crumble topping on the apple filling, and it makes for a buttery, sugary, delicious pie.

 - Apples